heofthetea/horsey-go-brrrr-deployment/README.md

 - [https://github.com/heofthetea/horsey-go-brrrr-be](https://github.com/heofthetea/horsey-go-brrrr-be) - a quarkus REST api
 - [https://github.com/heofthetea/horsey-go-brrrr-fe](https://github.com/heofthetea/horsey-go-brrrr-fe) - a Vue.js application serving as an indepentend client

+Splitting the project up this way is a deliberate choice based on the game architecture, where multiple logically independent client application communicate with a central server.

 ## About

 Initially, horsey-go-brrrr was intended to be a chess multiplayer game.
 This would have been perfectly in scope with a development team of 2, as was initially the case.
 However due to the unfortunate circumstance of our beloved Josia dropping out, the development team was effectively halved and a full chess application with large amount of functionality became out of scope.<br>